 Great Gifts for the Beginning Freshwater Fisher

-When I came back to ND from NC a few years ago, I had to deep-six my saltwater fishing gear and buy all new freshwater fishing supplies.
-I spend almost every weekend during the summer fishing on the McClusky canal.
+When I came back to North Dakota from North Carolina a few years ago, I had to deep-six my saltwater fishing gear and buy all new freshwater fishing supplies.
+I spend almost every weekend during the summer fishing on the McClusky Canal.

 Even winter can't slow me down!
-The fish still bite when it's cold - you just need an ice auger to get through the ice.
-On extremely cold days- here in ND that's below zero - a portable ice shelter is essential.
+The fish still bite when it's cold—you just need an ice auger to get through the ice.
+On extremely cold days, here in North Dakota that's below zero, a portable ice shelter is essential.